 With the reconfiguration of vehicle traffic and the redefinition of access flows, a strong pedestrian continuity was established between the Philharmonic and the new museum.
 Additionally, a more defined character for vehicle pathways was created, along with a clearer hierarchy between these paths and pedestrian circulation zones.

-Technical Information
+Technical Specification:

-Project date: December 2015
+Project Start: 2015

 Client: Stiftung Preussischer Kulturbesitz

-Consulting: AFA Consult.
+Consulting: AFA Consult